How long does it take you to find the latest version of a video?

 When choosing, look at six key criteria:

-Tools like Basalt cover all six criteria through a single interface – from video review to financial analytics.
+Basalt PMS covers all six criteria through a single interface – from video review to financial analytics, with a client portal and contractor-aware finances built in.

 Checklist: Is Your Studio Ready for a PMS?